buscandoaverroes/bikeshare/README.md

 ## Current Mullings and Research Questions
 _Technical_
-1. Should the project architecture+code be tweaked to fit the `stplanr` (package and workflow)[https://github.com/ropensci/stplanr]?
+1. Should the project architecture+code be tweaked to fit the `stplanr` [package and workflow](https://github.com/ropensci/stplanr)?

 ## Attribution